+On a 4+ you allocate a wound to the targeted adversary.
 Statistically to do 17 damage is almost unheard of but the potential with some luck is there (it is 50% chance each die).

 - Steedmaster: 205 points

-- Vanari Dawnrider: 150 points
+- Vanari Dawnrider: 160 points

-The Dawriders are Lumineth heavy cavalry: 10” Movement and high wounds (18 or 26 for the leader) combined with medium Toughness (4) and decent attacks (3 at range 2” for 2-4 damage) makes them a valid elite unit although on the expensive side.
+The Dawriders are Lumineth heavy cavalry: 10” Movement and high wounds (18 or 22 for the leader) combined with medium Toughness (4) and decent attacks (4 at 2″ range for 2/4 damage) makes them a valid elite unit although on the expensive side.

 The Steedmaster, the leader of the unit, increases the Strength from 3 to 4.

 Shining Company wants to reflect a similar ability available in Age of Sigmar not that easy to interpret in a skirmish wargame.
-For a Double, you can pick a friendly fighter within 1” of at least 2 other models able to use this same ability and for the rest of the battle round every attack targeting friendly fighters of the one picked suffers -1 Attack.
+For a Double, you can pick a friendly fighter within 1” of at least 2 other models able to use this same ability and for the rest of the battle round every attack targeting friendly fighters within 1″ of the one picked suffers -1 Attack.

 Vanari Auralan Sentinel

-- High Sentinel: 110 points
+- High Sentinel: 90 points

-- Vanari Auralan Sentinel: 75 points
+- Vanari Auralan Sentinel: 90 points

 In melee they have one attack more (3 instead of 2, the rest is the same) but It is probably better to leave them at a distance.

-For a Double, pick an enemy model within 20” and until the end of the battle round add 1 to the Attack characteristic of attacks performed against that model.
+For a Triple, pick an enemy model within 20” and until the end of the battle round add 1 to the Attack characteristic of attacks performed against that model.
 It can be efficient to single out a strong opponent by increasing the potential damage he can receive.

 Vanari Auralan Warden